-Anything above 40 inches (102 cm) in men and 35 inches (88 cm) in women, is known as abdominal obesity.
+You can measure your abdominal fat by measuring the circumference around your waist with a tape measure.
+Measures of above 40 inches (102 cm) in men and 35 inches (88 cm) in women are known as abdominal obesity (2).

-There are actually a few proven strategies that have been shown to target the fat in the belly area more than other areas of the body.
+Certain weight loss strategies can target the fat in the belly area more than other areas of the body.

 Here are 6 evidence-based ways to lose belly fat.

-Studies show that it has uniquely harmful effects on metabolic health (4).
+Studies show that added sugar has uniquely harmful effects on metabolic health (

-Liquid sugar is even worse in this regard.
-Liquid calories don't get "registered" by the brain in the same way as solid calories, so when you drink sugar-sweetened beverages, you end up eating more total calories (9, 10).
+Liquid sugar is worse in this regard.
+The brain doesn’t seem to register liquid calories in the same way as solid calories, so when you drink sugar-sweetened beverages, you end up eating more total calories (

 Keep in mind that none of this applies to whole fruit, which are extremely healthy and have plenty of fiber that mitigates the negative effects of fructose.